BXYMartin/Python-Uncertainty_Aware_Vision_Transformer/README.md

 # Uncertainty-Aware Vision Transformers for Medical Image Segmentation
 The codes for the work Uncertainty-Aware Swin-Unet.

 Code from the repository is implemented based on the original implementation of [Swin-Unet](https://github.com/HuCaoFighting/Swin-Unet).
+Only the training and testing framework is inherited from this work.
+Main contribution of this work includes codes for the sampling, uncertainty-aware skip-connections module design, performance evaluation, uncertainty visualization, dataset definition and preprocessing, model structural changes, out-of-distribution detection and model computational complexity analysis.

 ## 1. Download pre-trained swin transformer model (Swin-T)
 * [Get pre-trained model in this link] (https://drive.google.com/drive/folders/1UC3XOoezeum0uck4KBVGa8osahs6rKUY?usp=sharing): Put pretrained Swin-T into folder "pretrained_ckpt/"